luisariasspire/channel-config/README.md

   satellites or ground stations have specific licensing requirements that need to be applied _en masse_.

-Tools are configured using `pipenv`, and can be executed using `pipenv run <tool name>`.
+Tools are configured using `poetry`, and can be executed using `poetry run ./<tool name>.py`.
 The major scripts are:

 - `channel_tool`, the primary script, which is used for editing configurations
 - `create_sat_configs`, which generates `channel_tool` commands to create satellite configurations